Weekly Favorite Portraits showcase

-In this beauty, I really like what you achieve with as little equipment as light, what more could care composition to transmit force in the look and elegance in the pose of the model (for certainly very beautiful) reflections in eyes beauty product as the main dish and 3 white light reflectors make it even more seductive and appealing expression … gives me simplicity: style, elegance and freshness.
+In this beauty, I really like what you achieve with as little equipment like light, what more could care composition to transmit force in the look and elegance in the pose of the model (for certainly very beautiful) reflections in eyes beauty product as the main dish and 3 white light reflectors make it even more seductive and appealing expression … gives me simplicity: style, elegance, and freshness.
 Aspects in which I use a lot in my creations :)

-This time, use my main studio camera, Nikon D600 is a full frame lens in combination with the Nikon 70-210mm f/4. for light use only one light source (never fails and is very effective work for editorial or head-shot) a more or less beauty dish above the model at a distance of one meter and 30 centimeters, hung on a boom arm, to fill in the shadows and give that extra touch of interest to your eyes, put three reflectors boxy one down each side and 2 respectively, this system call it “beauty box” and I really love the results.
+This time, use my main studio camera, Nikon D600 is a full-frame lens in combination with the Nikon 70-210mm f/4. for light use only one light source (never fails and is very effective work for editorial or head-shot) a more or less beauty dish above the model at a distance of one meter and 30 centimeters, hung on a boom arm, to fill in the shadows and give that extra touch of interest to your eyes, put three reflectors boxy one down each side and 2 respectively, this system call it “beauty box” and I really love the results.
 Forget to say but the background used is a white paper.

 In post-processing, add more contrast, fix minor imperfections in the skin and makeup, and finally add some grain to give it more texture and that retro touch in black and white.

 It is one of the last pictures I have created.
-I do not like explain my pictures a lot, is not important.
+I do not like to explain my pictures a lot, is not important.
 I think that the observer is the one who has to give its own meaning.
-I can say I like the atmosphere and tension that has the image, and lighting.
+I can say I like the atmosphere and tension that have the image, and lighting.

 I used a Canon 600d and 50mm f1.8 lens.
-Natural light and candle light.
+Natural light and candlelight.
 I used Adobe Photoshop CS5 to correct colors using curves and gradient map.